flouk94/genetic-algorithm/README.md

     for i in range(d):
         #we do mutations for d individuals
         a=random.randint(0,n-1)
+        #on choose some individuals ramdomly in the population
         IndividualX=Individual(population.Liste_individu[a],fitness)
         IndividualX=mutate_individual(IndividualX)
         population.Liste_individu[a]=IndividualX.chromosome

     for k in range(f):
-        #we do f crossover for a population
+        #we do f crossover for a population for random individual
         a=random.randint(0,n-1)
         b=random.randint(0,n-1)
         IndividualA=Individual(population.Liste_individu[a],fitness)